rstudio/rstudio-conf-2022-program/business-intelligence/r-python-tableau-love-triangle.md

 talk_id: 22042
 talk_slug: r-python-tableau-love-triangle
 talk_type: regular
+talk_tags: [interop, pro-products]
 session_slug: business-intelligence
-block: 3-5-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: R, Python, and Tableau: A Love Triangle
+talk_title: "R, Python, and Tableau: A Love Triangle"
 # A short version of the title, suitable for small displays
 talk_title_short: R, Python, and Tableau
 # A link to your talk's materials, when ready